hCaptcha/HCaptcha-ios-sdk/README.md

 - `HCaptchaResult.dematerialize()` is called; in this case, the token is considered consumed.
 - `HCaptcha.stop()` is called; in this case, the SDK stops all processing, and no errors or events will be emitted.

+Note that Enterprise customers have additional options: please contact support for guidance if necessary.

 ### Disable new token fetch on expiry

 By default the SDK will automatically fetch a new token upon expiry once you have requested a token via `validate`.
 This behavior can be adjusted by passing `resetOnError: false` to the `validate` call: